moorepants/dissertation/systemidentification.rst

-excellent choices for manual control experiment design due to the fact that they are relatively economical systems that require a broad range of human control skills to stabilize and direct the vehicle, but they have the disadvantage that first principles models are somehware more difficult to develop and have smaller pool of prior research as say cars or aircraft.
+excellent choices for manual control experiment design due to the fact that they are relatively economical systems that require a broad range of human control skills to stabilize and direct the vehicle, but they have the disadvantage that first principles models are somewhat more difficult to develop and have smaller pool of prior research as say cars or aircraft.
 The approaches to identifying the passive model include mode excitation techniques to system identification under more general inputs.